rdwallis/MagicScrollWebReader/README.md

 should execute "showNextPage", bringing us to the
 TOP state of the next page.

+Any touch starting outside the radii will defer the scroll guide grab until the touch moves into the radii.

 ### On Touch Move:

 Any move will drag the scroll guide if it is currently snapped to the cursor.